-Steins Gate was riginally released on the xbox 360.
+Steins Gate was originally released on the Xbox 360.
 Years later, the game would go on to receive a remake titled Steins Gate Elite.
 The particular is a remake of the original game and is a part of the Science Adventure line of games.
 Visual Novel aficionados may want to check out this one as isn’t only faithful to the anime but also blends footage from existing anime along with new-made animation by White Fox.

 Even if you haven’t watched the anime, just by being into the Visual Novel genre you will love Steins Gate; Elite.
 The game is newcomer-friendly and it features footage from the anime.
 The story is quite interesting if you’re into sci-fi, and if you’re the sensitive type be ready to be swarmed by a wave of feels.

 The Sword Art Online franchise has enjoyed a myriad of video games adaptation, ranging from typical Japanese role-playing games, and visual novels, to cash-grab mobile games.
 However, Fatal Bullet breaks the dreadful pace by bringing a third-person shooting experience with RPG elements to the table.